 Update August 11, 2017: iPhone 8 mockups give you an idea of what to expect from the new iPhone.
 Go to the “What’s the latest?” section for all the new details.

-Poor iPhone 7—we’re only halfway through its first year and it’s already totally overshadowed by whatever is coming next.
-After all, 2017 marks the iPhone’s 10th birthday, so Apple is reportedly gearing up to make its anniversary edition extra special.
+Apple is still selling tens of millions of iPhone 7s every month—but all everyone can talk about is what’s coming next.
+After all, 2017 marks the iPhone’s 10th anniversary, so Apple is reportedly gearing up to make this year’s model extra special.

 What’s the latest?